MAnonInfinity/BlackJack/README.md

 # BlackJack
-A BlackJack game made in Python.
+The classic BlackJack game made in Python.